Abarim Publications' online Biblical Hebrew Dictionary

 - The masculine noun צואר (sawwa'r), meaning neck.
 Apart from denoting the actual body-part, the neck also features in many expressions, usually having to do with either being subdued (Joshua 10:24), heavily burdened (Nehemiah 3:5), visited by calamity (Micah 2:3), or being arrogant (Job 15:26) or stubborn (Psalm 75:5).

-- The masculine plural noun צורון (sawwaron), meaning necklace.
+- The masculine noun צורון (sawwaron), meaning necklace.
 This noun occurs only in the Song of Solomon 4:9.

 The root-verb צור (sur II) means to confine or secure (Deuteronomy 14:25, 2 Kings 12:11), or to shut in or besiege (2 Samuel 11:1, Jeremiah 32:2), or to shut up or enclose (Song of Solomon 8:9).